nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

    3. Test case: `addin /g 1 /u 1 /d Donations /i 6000.123 /p f`
       Expected: No income is added.
 Error details shown in the error message.
    4. Other incorrect addin commands to try: `addin`, `addin /g 1 /u 1 /d Test case /i notDouble /p f`
-      Expected: Similar to previous
+      Expected: Similar to previous.
 2. Adding a recurring income
-   1. Prerequisite: Similar to previous
+   1. Prerequisite: Similar to previous.
    2. Testing similar to previous, but with `/p t` instead.

-### Adding an expenditure
+### Adding expenditures

 1. Adding a non-recurring expenditure
    1. Prerequisite: The person in which the expenditure will be added to exists, then use the `list` command on the group